IR-2017-94, May 5, 2017

 - Organizations exempt from tax under Internal Revenue Code Section 501(a) whose employees and volunteers represent low income taxpayers in tax disputes with the IRS.

 The IRS welcomes all applications and will ensure that each application receives full consideration.
 The IRS is committed to achieving maximum access to representation for low income taxpayers under the terms of the LITC program.
-Thus, in awarding 2017 LITC grants, the IRS will continue to work toward the following program goals:
+Thus, in awarding LITC grants for calendar year 2018, the IRS will continue to work toward the following program goals:

 - Ensuring that each state (plus the District of Columbia and Puerto Rico) is served by at least one clinic;